 Getting support for your idea

 To make change happen you'll need to get support for your idea.
-The most effective way of doing this is to bring your initial outline of an idea to an Change It Forum.
-These are informal meetings that take place in advance of Union Council and give you the opportunity to share your thoughts and gather feedback from other students.
+The most effective way of doing this is to bring your initial outline and have a chat with of member of the Representation Development Team.
+They can advise you in advance of Union Council and give you the opportunity to gain access to any background and research that may be relevant to your idea.

-If your idea proves to be popular, the Students' Union Representation Development team will work with you to find the most effective way of taking it forward.
+The Students' Union Representation Development team can also work with you to find the most effective way of taking it forward.
 This may include developing a campaign, taking your idea to Union Council, or sometimes your elected Officers may just be able to make it happen.

 If your idea becomes a campaign, or other Students' Union supported project, you'll be able to track its progress and hold the full-time, elected Officers of the Students' Union to account via Scrutiny Panel.